Seveso disaster: Immediate effects

-The population who lived in the path of the aerosol cloud reportedly developed acute symptoms such as headaches, nausea, and eye irritation.
+The population who lived in the path of the aerosol cloud developed acute symptoms such as headaches, nausea, and eye irritation.
 19 children in the area were hospitalized with skin lesions.
 500 residents in the area were treated for acute skin irritation.
 The accident also immediately caused 193 individuals to develop chloracne, none of whom were employed at the ICMESA plant.
 By the 2nd of August, all residents in Zone A were evacuated and the area was fenced off, however, evacuation only began 15 days after the accident took place.
 After evacuation, all residents of Zone A were medically examined and laboratory tests were performed, Ultimately, 640 individuals living in the region were affected with chloracne.

 An estimated 25% of all animals in Zone A died immediately after exposure to the aerosol cloud, and by the end of July, 3,300 animals, mostly poultry and rabbits, were found dead.
 Emergency slaughtering commenced to prevent TCDD from entering the food chain, and by 1978 over 80,000 animals had been culled.

 The residents of Zone B were not evacuated but were given warnings to refrain from eating locally-grown produce and poultry.
 The residents of Zone B were given medical examinations and clinical laboratory tests.
 Pregnant women and children under 12 years old were relocated daily.

 Residents of Zone R were only warned to not eat locally grown foods.

-An advice center was set up for pregnant women, of whom 26 opted for an abortion (which was legal in special cases) after consultation.
+An advice center was set up for pregnant women, of whom 26 opted for an abortion (which was only legal in special cases) after consultation.
 Another 460 women continued their pregnancies without problems, their children not showing any sign of malformation.
 Herwig von Zwehl (Technical Director of ICMESA) and Paolo Paoletti (director of production at ICMESA) were arrested.
 Two government commissions were established to develop a plan for quarantining and decontaminating the area, for which the Italian government allotted 40 billion lire (US$47.8 million).
 This amount was tripled two years later.

+Animals that did not live in the area but were fed plants harvested there after the accident showed a 100% mortality rate.